Alternative · Analytics aggregator

 actually differ.

-Everything Dome gives you — unified APIs for real-time and historical prediction market data across multiple venues — SimpleFunctions also gives you, on the same Kalshi and Polymarket feeds.
+Everything Dome gives you — normalised prices across Kalshi and Polymarket, REST API access, and historical data — SimpleFunctions also gives you, on the same underlying venues and actively maintained.

-On top of that, SF ships a causal-tree thesis system, Portfolio Autopilot (1M-context LLM, 7-gate risk cascade), computed indicators across 48K+ contracts, and 56 MCP tools no current PM data product exposes.
+On top of that, SF ships a causal-tree thesis system, Portfolio Autopilot (1M-context LLM, 7-gate risk cascade), 56 MCP tools, and computed indicators that no raw data aggregator exposes.

-SF also publishes live Brier scores at /api/calibration — Kalshi 0.20, Polymarket 0.12 on T-24h price, past 90 days — auditing its own accuracy publicly in a way Dome did not.
+SF publishes live Brier scores at /api/calibration — Kalshi 0.20, Polymarket 0.12 on T-24h price, past 90 days — and unlike Dome, carries no acquisition wind-down risk.

 Side by side

-10 dimensions · verified 2026-04SimpleFunctionsKalshi+Polymarket normalised, 48K+ active contracts indexed at /api/public/markets.
+10 dimensions · verified 2026-04SimpleFunctionsKalshi + Polymarket normalised, 48K+ active contracts indexed and searchable via /api/public/markets.

-SimpleFunctionsGET /api/public/market/{ticker}?depth=true returns bid/ask ladder, spread, and slippage estimate.
+SimpleFunctionsGET /api/public/market/{ticker}?depth=true — bid/ask ladder, spread, and slippage estimate.

-SimpleFunctionsImplied yield, cliff risk index, liquidity availability score, event overround, and τ-days pre-computed across 48K+ contracts at /screen.
+SimpleFunctionsImplied yield, cliff risk index, liquidity availability score, event overround, τ-days, and regime label across all 48K+ contracts at /screen.

-SimpleFunctionsLive Brier scores at /api/calibration — by venue, category, and price bucket.
+SimpleFunctionsLive Brier scores at /api/calibration — by venue, category, and price bucket; self-audited publicly.

 DomeNot published.

-SimpleFunctionsPOST /api/thesis/create decomposes any sentence into a causal tree, propagates probabilities, and runs an auto-evaluation heartbeat scanning Kalshi and Polymarket for tradeable edges.
+SimpleFunctionsPOST /api/thesis/create decomposes any sentence into a causal tree, scans Kalshi + Polymarket for edges, and runs a continuous evaluation heartbeat with signal injection.

 DomeNot in scope.

-SimpleFunctionsPortfolio Autopilot — 1M-context LLM, 13 data sources, 7-gate risk cascade before execution.
+SimpleFunctionsPortfolio Autopilot — 1M-context LLM, 13 data sources, 7-gate risk cascade before any execution.

 DomeNot in scope.

-SimpleFunctions56 tools via claude mcp add simplefunctions --url https://simplefunctions.dev/api/mcp/mcp.
+SimpleFunctions56 tools via claude mcp add simplefunctions --url https://simplefunctions.dev/api/mcp/mcp; works with Claude Code, Cursor, and any MCP client.

 DomeNo MCP server published.